paulkernfeld/bitcoin-nanopayment/README.md

 ### Of this protocol
 * Neither party needs to trust the other party
 * Neither party can cheat the other party
+* Neither party needs to trust a centralized system
+* Does not require significant additional computational resources
 * Can be used with any transport mechanism
 * The smallest possible payment is infinitesimal
 * Requires only two network round trips between payer and payee